xwp/stream/readme.txt

 1. Every logged-in user action is logged in the activity stream and organized for easy filtering and searching.
 2. Enable live updates in Screen Options to watch your site activity flow into the Stream in real-time.
-3. Build notification rules to be alerted when important changes are made on your site.
+3. Create rules for excluding certain kinds of records from appearing in Stream.
-4. Generate stunning visuals of logged-in user activity and share them with stakeholders or your clients.
+4. Pro Feature: Build notification rules to be alerted when important changes are made on your site.
-5. Create rules for excluding certain kinds of records from appearing in Stream.
+5. Pro Feature: Generate stunning visuals of logged-in user activity and share them with stakeholders or your clients.

 == Changelog ==